 Nobody likes a break-up, but sometimes, in much the same way that tracksuits keep resurfacing throughout fashion history, these things are just inevitable.

 We get a lot of queries from people who want to end their relationship with their current electricity retailer, but don’t know how to go about it.

 And that’s totally understandable.
 Because, really, who wants to have that awkward “I’m not that into you” conversation?
 Or be confronted by an ex-retailer who manipulates them into staying (or worse, signing up for another 2 years – don’t do it!)?

 But here at Flick HQ, we’ve got your back, and a pain-free way to rip off the bandaid that is breaking up.
 All it takes is 3 simple steps.

-Yip, that’s right – you don’t even have to speak to your electricity provider to break it off, because we do that for you.
+Yip, that’s right – unless you’re on a fixed term contract with your electricity provider, then you don’t even have to speak to them to break it off because we do that for you.
 Too easy (and you’re welcome!).

 Your previous retailer has 10 working days to provide us with your property info so that we can switch you over to Flick.
 Therefore we think it’s wise to forewarn you that, during this time, they’ll probably try to win you back (in fact we’d say it’s 99% guaranteed).
 And they’ll throw the whole bakery of tempting treats at you in the hopes of enticing you to stay.

 Of course, choosing to stay or leave is entirely your decision (and so it should be!).
 But it might pay to ask your old power company why they didn’t offer you these spectacular deals when you were their loyal, paying customer.
 And why they’ve only rolled out the red carpet for you now that you’re talking about leaving.
 Because that doesn’t really seem fair, does it?
 Have a read of our Guide to Bullsh*t Power Deals to help you see through the smoke and mirrors of clever marketing tactics.